 To kick off the design process, I drew a detailed user flow that outlined how players could interact with the Daily Catch feature across various states per the product spec.
 This ensured I captured all necessary key moments and screens before moving into wireframing.
 It also allowed me to preemptively notice points that could become moments of delight.
 I then cross-checked the flow against the engineering team’s flow diagram from their technical design document to align on the exact interactions I would be designing towards.

-KEY SCREENS & Components
+KEY SCREENS & COMPONENTS

 Calendar Drawer (Main Screen)